Tracking your visitors to help them become regular attenders.

 If you’re interested in assigning tasks to your staff in relation to visitors, this section can be extremely helpful; if not, feel free to move on down to step 3!

-Now that all of your visitors and their information are in Breeze, it’s time to assign follow-ups to your church staff.
+Now that all of your visitors and their information are in Breeze, it's time to use Automated Tasks to create follow-ups for your visitors.

 Following up with your visitors after their initial visit is an important step to making them feel welcomed!
 Whether your follow up is a simple “Thanks for Visiting” email, or is something a bit more personal, like a “Thank You” card or a plate of cookies, this effort will be meaningful to your visitors.